Colin-de-Seroux/temporal-model-hybridization/ai/tgnn/README.md

 .\.venv\Scripts\activate
 ```

-3. Run `nvcc --version` and get the good cuda version on pytorch for your version :
+3. Run `nvcc --version` and get the good cuda version on pytorch for your version (you can use 11.8 with cuda 12.6) :

 ```bash
 nvcc --version